 Visual meters like those found in the Fab Filter Pro-C2 compressor plugin work exceptionally well for this purpose.
 They precisely display how much signal passes through the effect at each level of its intensity.

-This renders the entire effect dynamic concerning the input signal’s volume.
+This renders the entire effect dynamic in relation to the input signal’s volume.
 By employing automation to modulate the threshold parameter, we achieve a compressor setting that accommodates the evolving volume of the incoming signal.

 This approach, although not applicable to the entire mix, finds its niche in handling crescendo sections or similar sporadic intensifications within a track.